IwakuraRein/IwakuraRein.github.io/docs/cheat_sheets/cuda.md

 - Each SM has one L1 and one shared memory.
 All SM share one L2.
 - Always use shared memory when random accessing.
 Randomly accessing global memory is very slow.
 - **Shared Memory can only be used for threads that are in the same block**.
+- Shared memory is divided into memory banks.
-- Although shared memory is for random accessing, we should avoid multimple threads in one warp trying to access the same shared memory (bank conflict).
+- Although shared memory is for random accessing, we should avoid multimple threads in one warp trying to access the same shared memory bank (bank conflict).
-  - But it's okay if all the 32 threads access the same shared memory (broadcast):
+  - But it's okay if all the 32 threads access the same shared memory address (broadcast):
     ![](img/banks.png)
   - An example of avoiding bank conflicts:
     ```cpp